yclas/documentation/allowdisallow-bots-crawlers.md

 * The fact that, granting bots access can generally leave a site exposed and vulnerable.
 * Privacy, copyrights and legal issues.

 However, allowing bots/crawlers to navigate your website has its advantages; particularly with regards to a great SEO (Search Engine Optimization) campaign.
-So you shouldn’t block all bots because some are ‘good’.
+So you shouldn't block all bots because some are ‘good'.

 ### To allow/disallow Bots and Crawlers: